 In New Orleans, Female Chefs are Seizing the Moment

 Though the New Orleans culinary scene has long been male dominated by some of the most recognizable names in the industry (Emeril Lagasse, the late Paul Prudhomme), for a rising number of female chefs, the city is proving a friendly, welcoming environment.
-In 2018, women are elevating the profile of the region’s famed cuisine with unique concepts and a style all their own.
+These days, women are elevating the profile of the region’s famed cuisine with unique concepts and a style all their own.

 “Women are really breaking through the surface at this moment in time.
 What is great is that we are all supporting each other in each thing that we do.” – Nina Compton, chef/owner, Compere Lapin